18F/18f.gsa.gov/_posts/2020-04-21-a-token-of-our-affection-uswds-2.md

 The USWDS SCSS files are broken out by area including color, components, spacing, typography, and utilities.
-Since our theme included cloud.gov fonts, colors, and layouts we copied the entire theme directory and then referenced it from our main SCSS file,` index.scss`.
+Since our theme included cloud.gov fonts, colors, and layouts we copied the entire theme directory and then referenced it from our main SCSS file,`index.scss`.

-To organize our custom styles, we followed an internal practice of placing new styles into our `index.scss` and put adapted USWDS element styles into the `uswds-theme-custom-styles.scss.` For applying themed elements we used the great [USWDS utility classes](https://designsystem.digital.gov/utilities/) if we wanted to change a single element, and the utility or token mixins if we wanted to apply that pattern to multiple elements or wanted to apply a number of
+To organize our custom styles, we followed an internal practice of placing new styles into our `index.scss` and put adapted USWDS element styles into the `uswds-theme-custom-styles.scss`.
+For applying themed elements we used the great [USWDS utility classes](https://designsystem.digital.gov/utilities/) if we wanted to change a single element, and the utility or token mixins if we wanted to apply that pattern to multiple elements or wanted to apply a number of